JCWasmx86/mesonlsp/CONTRIBUTING.md

 I use clang-format and clang-tidy for formatting and linting.
 Please run `ninja clang-format` before submitting patches.

+Please write your code so it fits in with the surrounding code.

 ## Policies to keep in mind
 Changes *must* work in GNOME Builder and *should* work in VSCode.
 If your patch only works in VSCode it will be rejected,